thegetty/quire-docs/CONTRIBUTING.md

 - merge them in with changes
 - reject them

-To avoid changes being rejected, we recommend you post about proposed changes on our issues board before you start work (which gives the core team and the community the chance to give feedback and raise any concerns ahead of time), and also to submit the pull request while work is still in progress.

-A pull request doesn’t have to represent finished work.
-We always recommend opening a pull request early on, so others can watch or give feedback on your progress.
-Just mark it as a “WIP” (Work in Progress) in the subject line.
-As you make new commits to that branch and push them to GitHub, they’ll automatically be added to the open pull request.
+A pull request doesn’t have to represent finished work. **We always recommend opening a pull request early on, so others can watch or give feedback on your progress.
+Just mark it as a “WIP” (Work in Progress) in the subject line.** As you make new commits to that branch and push them to GitHub, they’ll automatically be added to the open pull request.

 This is something like what the development process may look like for you: